“We just don’t have as many businesses as we used to.” It’s one of those rural myths that I hear variations of all the time.

 - You’ll have to look for Temporary businesses operating in booths at events, popping up in empty store fronts or only existing seasonally.

-- You’ll have to look for people doing business outside our traditional obvious frames.
+You’ll have to look for people doing business outside the traditional obvious frames.

 The nature of business is changing.
 We won’t keep up with it by thinking in the same old patterns.